The Ultimate Beginners Guide to KiwiSaver

 What are the main benefits of KiwiSaver?

-If you’re employed, your employer has to contribute at least 3% of your gross salary or wage into your KiwiSaver account.
-Alongside your employer contribution, you can set your personal contribution rate at 3%, 4%, or 8% of your earnings.
+- If you’re employed, your employer has to contribute at least 3% of your gross (before tax) salary or wage into your KiwiSaver account.
+Think of it as a 3% pay rise – and all you have to do is contribute at least 3% yourself.
+You can set your personal contribution rate at 3%, 4%, or 8% of your earnings.

 How do I get the KiwiSaver government contributions?

-To receive the full KiwiSaver Member Tax Credit each year, you need to contribute at least $1043, which equates to around $20 per week.
+- To receive the full KiwiSaver Government Contribution each year, you need to contribute at least $1043, which equates to around $20 per week.

 Does the government hold my money?